Fallen-Breath/blackcraft_exporter/README.md

 - `type`: The type of the Minecraft server.
 Options: `java`, `bedrock`
 - `target`: The address to the Minecraft server
 - `timeout`: (optional) The maximum request timeout in seconds, including all steps inside probing.
 Default: `10`
+- `mimic`: (optional, java only) Override the hostname and port in the handshake packet.
+By default, the `target` parameter will be used

 ### Prometheus